Be it a furrowed brow or a ploughed field, seek the warmth of friends after your day’s labours.

 Sold predominantly in the off trade (approximately 83% in 2019) wine is an important part of the wider drinks economy.

-• The drinks industry is an important part of the hospitality sector which employs over 170,000 Irish people in work.
+• The drinks industry is an important part of the hospitality sector which employs over 170,000 Irish people in work, 70% of which are based outside Dublin, supporting employment in every town and village in the country.

 • The drinks industry has a presence right across the country, which ensures employment is spread across rural communities.